JuliaGraphics/Luxor.jl/docs/src/howto/createdrawings.md

 To finish a drawing and close the file, use [`finish`](@ref).

-Ff the drawing doesn't appear automatically in your notebook or editing environment, you can type [`preview`](@ref) to see it.
+If the drawing doesn't appear automatically in your notebook or editing environment, you can type [`preview`](@ref) to see it.

 ![jupyter](../assets/figures/jupyter.png)